NeuroTechX/ntx_slack_archive/devices.md

  >in many neuroscience experiment, hardware tagging is used to physically get the timing of the stimulus as seen by the user

+10/25/2017 2:12 PM

+ **alexandre.barachant** :

+ >Some EEG amplifier also does not stream timestamps, so you don't actually know precisely the computer time corresponding to a given EEG sample.
+And then you have drift in the EEG amplifier clock.
+For all these reason, if very precise timing is required, you have hardware trigger input in most EEG hardware. it's generally a TTL input that is sampled simultaneously with the EEG and used to tag your stimulus within the EEG stream